As a Blackburn BID member there are lots of ways you can take part in helping the town centre revive and thrive.

 Board Members may be asked to represent the BID at wider town centre meetings and events and be asked to make statements on behalf of the BID.

-There are four main Working Groups, made up of BID levy payers and representatives of town centre organisations.
+There are three main Working Groups, made up of BID levy payers and representatives of town centre organisations.

 BID members are actively welcomed and invited to take part and have their say in any of the groups below.
 For details contact firstname.lastname@example.org